 Without any further ado, here are the 11 packing tips for travel that you need to know:

 Packing Tips for Travel #1: Always pack light – you need far less than you think you do

 Inexperienced travelers often think they need to bring much more than they really need to.
 Extra clothes, excessive toiletries, and so on.
 This often forces them to into a larger suitcase causing them to have to check their bag (which is a big no-no according to the #1 Travel Hack of All Time!).

 The truth is by traveling light you can move more efficiently.
 No need to check bags (which causes delays on the start and end of your trip while you wait for your bags).
 Plus you run the risk of them being lost which definitely makes for a less than fun trip.

 That’s why learning how to pack light is the most important of all the packing tips for travel (especially for air travel)!

 So skip the extra pair of socks, those larger toiletries (and don’t forget to buy in bulk!), and anything else that you don’t absolutely need.

-Packing Tips for Travel #2: Travel in layers – to conserve suitcase space
+Packing Tips for Travel #2: Travel in layers (aka wear it on) – to conserve suitcase space

 If you still find yourself pressed for space, traveling in layers can buy you a little more room.
 For example, when traveling someplace cold, wear your heavy coat onto the plane instead of packing it in a suitcase.
 You can stuff the coat in the overhead bin.